Financial Aid and Tuition Information

 Alternative loans are education loans that are available to students to assist them in their educational costs.

 In accordance with the Higher Education Opportunity Act (HEOA) institutions of higher learning are to develop and comply with a code of conduct with regards to the administration of educational student loans.
-The purpose of this code is to prohibit conflict of interest between the makers of these loans and personnel of Thomas More College at the institution Thomas More’s primary commitment with respect to student loans is ensure that borrower benefits and services are in the best interest of the student and parent borrowers.
+The purpose of this code is to prohibit conflict of interest between the makers of these loans and personnel of Thomas More University at the institution Thomas More’s primary commitment with respect to student loans is ensure that borrower benefits and services are in the best interest of the student and parent borrowers.

-When a student who has received federal financial aid funds (Title IV funds) withdraws from the College during a semester, federal regulations require the College to determine the amount of “unearned” funds that must be returned to the federal aid programs.
+When a student who has received federal financial aid funds (Title IV funds) withdraws from the University during a semester, federal regulations require the University to determine the amount of “unearned” funds that must be returned to the federal aid programs.
 This requirement is effective only if the student completely terminates enrollment (i.e. cancels his/her registration, withdraws or is dismissed) or stops attending classes before completing more than 60 percent of the semester.
 For more information, contact the Financial Aid office at 859-344-3319 or go to the Financial Aid webpage.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s (ED’s) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program, and other Department of ED programs.
 You can find a detailed history of your federal student loans on this site.

-Thomas More College is required to inform student/parent borrowers that their loan information will be submitted to NSLDS and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
+Thomas More University is required to inform student/parent borrowers that their loan information will be submitted to NSLDS and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

 Student aid on the web is an informative website designed by the Department of Education to help students prepare for and explore funding education beyond high school.
-Included is information about federal aid programs, applying for college, applying for financial aid, repaying student loans, and other tools and resources to help in this process.
+Included is information about federal aid programs, applying for school, applying for financial aid, repaying student loans, and other tools and resources to help in this process.